Kunal614/Task-App/README.md

 # Task-App
-Here you can add delete and edit details , it will run in local host of port 5000 If you want to change the port , then got to app.js and in the bottom change app.listen(port)
+Here you can add delete and edit details , it will run in local host of port 5000 If you want to change the port , then got to app.js and in the bottom change app.listen(port) For Edit button you have to add any task , then go for edit.

 # Install Module